Suspect blames friend for carjacking that sparked 100-mph chase

 HOUSTON, Texas (KTRK) -- A driver authorities say carjacked someone and then led police on a 100-mph chase in that stolen vehicle has been arrested.

-Harris County Sheriff's deputies say the chase started at Highway 6 and Little York just before 3 a.m. when deputies tried to stop the SUV after running the plate and it came back as stolen.
+Harris County sheriff's deputies say the chase started at Highway 6 and Little York just before 3 a.m.
+Friday when deputies tried to stop the SUV after running the plate and it came back as stolen.

 The chase, which lasted about an hour, crossed in and out of the county and city before finally ending on the north side.